 - Get ready for that bail and chain

 It is astonishing that Christians treat marriage as if it’s the worst possible thing that could ever happen to you.
 Getting married is right underneath getting terminally diagnosed with cancer for some people.
-Young people are told to go “sow their wild oats” and live hedonistically before the settle down and get married.
+Young people are told to go “sow their wild oats” and live hedonistically before they settle down and get married.
 We must recapture the biblical definition of marriage as an incredible gift.
 Marriage is not a curse, but a wonderful privilege given by God.
-Marriage is not something to be avoided, but something that should be sought after by young people. unfortunately people’s negative comments about marriage deter young people away from this precious gift.
+Marriage is not something to avoid, but something to be sought after by young people.
+Unfortunately the negative comments about marriage deter young people away from this precious gift.
 However these negative comments reveal nothing but the troubles of their own marriages.

 2. Marriage Encourages People to Grow Up

 It is not a strange sighting today to see 25 or 26-year-old men living at home with mom and dad, drinking red bull, and playing X-Box all day.
 The recently created teenager/adolescent culture seems to be a growing age group.
 Adolescence is no longer just during the teen years but continues into the 20s and early 30s.
 My own generation is a generation characterized by a lack of initiative failing to take responsibility for their own lives.